-Resident Assistants are students who have been selected to assist with the administration of the residence halls, their policies and standards.
-If you are interested in becoming a Resident Assistant, contact the Director of Residence Life for information and an application.
-These R.A.'s are available to help you with any problems or emergencies that may arise.
-If you have any questions, ask your Resident Assistant.
+Resident Assistants (RAs) are students who have been selected to assist with the administration of the residence halls, their policies and standards.
+If you are interested in becoming a Resident Assistant, contact the Director of Residence Life for information.
+RAs are available to help you with any problems or emergencies that may arise.

-Room and Board Contract Information and Responsibilities Contract Agreement
+Contract Information and Responsibilities

-The Contract is an annual agreement for the academic year.
+The Contract Agreement is an annual agreement for the academic year.
 A deposit must remain on account at all times throughout the year.